arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 8. In the **Resource Map**, select the website.

-9. In the Website blade, scroll-down to the **Usage** part and select **Scale**.
+9. In the Website blade, scroll down to the **Usage** part and select **Scale**.
 You will see the autoscale setting you specified in the template.

 	![Scale part in website blade](Images/scale-part-in-website-blade.png?raw=true "Scale part in website blade")